x37verheij/AdventOfCode/README.md

 # AdventOfCode
-Fun challenges and some code to solve it.
+Fun coding challenges and some code to solve it.

+Challenges can be found here: https://adventofcode.com/